Master’s and Dual Degree Program Areas

-In addition, a sequence of specialized courses are offered within each program area (i.e., school counseling, clinical mental health counseling, and college counseling/student development in higher education).
+In addition, a sequence of specialized courses are offered within each program area (i.e., school counseling, clinical mental health counseling, college counseling/student development in higher education, and couple and family counseling).
 Students also may take courses in substance abuse, sexual abuse, couples counseling, family counseling, human sexuality, grief and loss, and counseling children, adolescents, adults in midlife, and older adults, among others.
 Program requirements also allow students to take courses offered by other departments (e.g., parent-child relations, divorce and remarriage, education of exceptional individuals, the community college, etc.), which enable students to broaden their knowledge base in their area of interest.
 Corequisite practica experiences are offered in conjunction with most core and specialized counseling courses.
 In addition, students complete a 600-hour, two-semester counseling internship in an appropriate clinical setting.
 Courses and supervised counseling experiences are arranged in an intentional, developmental sequence across two years (Ms, 60 hours) or two and one-half years (Eds, 72 hours)

 Areas of Study:

 - College Counseling_Student Development in Higher Education